About Coaching Sites That Work

 Coaches love what they do and want to ‘make it’ in business.
-They want to serve others while also living a high quality life themselves.
-They struggle with marketing, especially in presenting what they do online at their website.
+They want to serve others and earn enough to live their own desired lifestyle.
+They struggle with marketing, especially in presenting what they do online at their websites.
 It’s overwhelming, scary, and daunting.
-They want it to be beautiful, attractive, and engaging but worry about doing it wrong, wasting time and throwing away money.
+They want it to be beautiful, attractive, and engaging but worry about doing it wrong, wasting time, and throwing away money.

 I know, first hand, what it’s like to build a site that doesn’t work.
 I’ve done over 20 times for my own business.
-Well, it’s not that they didn’t work, it’s that they “worked” to some degree or other, but it was years before I arrived at the secret formula for creating a website that helped me make real impact with possible new clients.
-Now they pour in and I have to turn many down.
+Well, it’s not that they didn’t work, it’s that they “worked” to some degree or other – but it was years before I arrived at the secret formula for creating a website that really helped me get new clients.

 World Wide Web Design Gallivanting